linnarsson-lab/adult-human-brain/facets_model.md

 ### A facets model of gene expression

 In order to account for the multiple facets of single cells, we introduce a model that simultaneously (1) discovers sets of genes salient to each of several facets, (2) clusters cells along the dimension of each facet.
 This probabilistic model automatically and simultaneously partitions cells along multiple facets.
 For example, it can simultaneously infer the sex, cell cycle state and type of each cell, as well as the most salient genes indicative of each.
-The model is strongly inspired by the clustering algortihm ProMMT (REF, Kenneth Harris) and ProMMT can be seen as a special case of facet learning where there is only one facet.
+The model is based on the clustering algorithm ProMMT (REF, Kenneth Harris) and ProMMT can be seen as a special case of facet learning where there is only one facet.

 We model gene expression as a mixture of negative binomial distributions.
 The probability of observing an expression profile $x_c$ when a cell c is assigned to cluster $k_{c,i}$ of facet $i$ is: